EvanRPavone/StrongMissions/README.md

 # INSTALLATION

-1. run 'bundle install' in your terminal
+1. run `bundle install` in your terminal

-2. after bundle, run 'rake db:migrate'
+2. after bundle, run `rake db:migrate`
     - If your get an error like, "error Couldn't find an integrity file", run this in your terminal, 'yarn install --check-files', then do rake db:migrate.

-3. If you are using a localhost, run rails s and open your browser and type localhost:3000 and you should open up the website home page.
+3. If you are using a localhost, run `rails s` and open your browser and type `localhost:3000` and you should open up the website home page.
-    - sometimes running 'rails s' will give you some errors, just rerun it until it doesn't
+    - sometimes running 'rails s' will give you some errors, just rerun it until it doesn't, usually the second time works

 4. Enjoy